Skip to main content

 Introduction

-It's been a while now since I am bootstrapping RKE2 and K3s clusters on different platforms, on-prem and in the cloud, including VMware, Proxmox, Nutanix and pretty much every well-known cloud provider.
+I have been bootstrapping RKE2 and K3s clusters for a while now.
+I work on different platforms, both on-prem and in the cloud.
+This includes VMware, Proxmox, Nutanix, and almost every major cloud provider.
 This week, I have decided to take a different approach and discover something new!
 Bootstrap a Talos Kubernetes cluster on Proxmox using OpenTofu as the Infrastructure as Code (IaC) solution.
 My first interaction with Talos Linux was a couple of months back when Justin Garrison posted something about the ease of Kubernetes cluster deployment.
 I did not have much time back then, but here we come!

 title image reading "Talos Cluster on Proxmox with OpenTofu"